NREL/t24compliance-web/README.md

   bundle exec cap staging deploy
   ```

-* Configure and restart nginx (or if you changed the site config).
-Note that this should be a deploy:cold task someday.
+* Configure and restart nginx (or if you changed the site config). *Note that this should be a deploy:cold task someday*

   ```
   bundle exec cap vagrant deploy:seed